 Browser-based terminals with Xterm.js and Electron.js

-Why should a terminal be accessible through a web browser?
+Why do we need a terminal in a web browser?

 Understanding Electron.js